Return logged orientation data from mobile device sensor

 See Device Orientation for a diagram showing the

-Z axes relative to
+Z axes relative to the device.

 log — Name of variable for orientation log data